Accenture/adop-cartridge-java-pipeline/README.md

 This cartridge generates the jenkins jobs and pipeline views to -

 * Provision the environment.
+* Creating a Pipeline job which references a Jenkinsfile living in the [spring-petclinic](https://github.com/spring-projects/spring-petclinic.git) repository which is responsible for:
   * Build the source code from sprint petclinic repository.
   * Running unit tests on the compiled code.
   * Running sonar analysis on the code.
   * Deploy to an environment.
   * Run regression tests on deployed petclinic application.

 # License
 Please view [license information](LICENSE.md) for the software contained on this image.